joerg-krause/rust-cross-libs/README.md

 ### Define your custom target

+Note, that Rust already provides some targets by default, e.g.
+*armv5te-unknown-linux-gnueabi*.
+To allow using a custom ARMv5TE glibc-based target configuration we need to use a different triple name:
+*armv5te-rcross-linux-gnueabi*.

-I will use a custom target `armv5te-unknown-linux-musleabi` to build a cross-compiled *"Hello, World!"* for an ARMv5TE soft-float target.
+I will use a custom target `armv5te-rcross-linux-musleabi` to build a cross-compiled *"Hello, World!"* for an ARMv5TE soft-float target.
 Note that the provided JSON file defines every possible value you can with the current Rust nightly version.